Stephen Lee (chemist): Career

 In 1993, Lee received the MacArthur Award for his work in the field of physics and chemistry.
 In addition, he has received an award from the Alfred P. Sloan Foundation for his continued research.

-In 1999, Lee joined Cornell University as a professor of solid state chemistry in the chemistry and chemical biology department from the University of Michigan, where he had been associate professor of chemistry since 1993 and where he had been recognized as both a MacArthur and a Sloan fellow.
-He was also a visiting scientist at Cornell in 1995.
+In 1999, Lee joined Cornell University as a professor of solid state chemistry in the chemistry and chemical biology department from the University of Michigan, where he had been associate professor of chemistry since 1993.

 He currently continues his teaching career at Cornell, where he instructs students in (honors) general chemistry and introduction to chemistry courses.
 During the past 10 years, Lee has devoted his summer to helping incoming freshmen learn basic chemistry to prepare them for the academic year.
 This has been considered part of Lee's philanthropic work, as he teaches these summer courses probono.

 His current research involves developing stronger porous solids in which all the host porous bonds are covalent in character.
 Lee is also researching ways to introduce cross-linkable guests (such as di-isocyanides or disilyltriflates) which will react with nucleophilic groups, leading to a fully covalent organic porous solid.
 He also hopes to develop a long range order in intermetallic phases: Examine noble metal alloys where unit cell dimensions range from just a few, to almost 104 Å.